strickek/ReadWriteDlm2.jl/README.md

 If all data is numeric, the result will be a numeric array.
 In other cases a heterogeneous array of numbers, dates and strings is returned.

-### Documentation for Julia.Base readdlm()
+### Documentation For Base.readdlm()
-More information about Base functionality and (keyword-) arguments - which are also supported by `readdlm2()` - is available in the [stable documentation for readdlm()](http://docs.julialang.org/en/stable/stdlib/io-network/?highlight=readdlm#Base.readdlm).
+More information about Base functionality and (keyword) arguments - which are also supported by `readdlm2()` - is available in the [stable documentation for readdlm()](http://docs.julialang.org/en/stable/stdlib/io-network/?highlight=readdlm#Base.readdlm).